The PFAS test trusted by firefighters and first responders, now available for everyone!

 Our test is extremely sensitive.
 However, as with all tests, we have to be careful not to provide people with a so-called "false positive" result.
 This means that when we detect only a tiny amount of a substance we have to determine whether it was a real detection or not.
 For most of our tests, this level is 0.1 ng/mL.
 If a result is shown as "not detected" this means we either really detected nothing, or the level was below that threshold.

-When there is a really high level of a compound in your blood it may overload the detector in our mass spectrometer.
+When there is a really high level of a compound in your blood it may be higher than the range we have currently validated for accuracy.
 In this case, we will first try diluting the sample down and testing again.
-When the level is still too high, we will report it as "Out of Reportable Range".
+When the level is still too high, we will report it as "Above Reportable Range".
+We regularly review test results, and if we see this happening too frequently, we will extend the reportable range for our test.

 Where can I learn more about PFAS?